 A high-caliber barbell is a staple of any home gym, and the REP Fitness Colorado Bar could be the only one you need.
 Since it’s a multi-use bar, the Colorado has traits you’ll find with both powerlifting and Olympic barbells.
 This means it has both IPF (International Powerlifting Federation) and IWF (International Weightlifting Federation) knurl markings, as well as a moderate yet grippy knurling.
 But instead of the typical bronze bushings in the loading sleeves, this barbell features composite bushings that provide a quieter experience.

 The price depends on which of the two finishes you choose and whether you want the 15- or 20kg version, but you won’t spend more than $330 — which is an excellent price point.
 And with a loadable weight capacity of 1,500 pounds and a tensile strength of 190,000 PSI, the Colorado can handle whatever you can throw at it.
-This is one of our favorite barbells at the moment, and due to its versatile nature, competitive price tag, and durable build, we think the Colorado can be the one true Excalibur in your home gym — now let’s dive into a full breakdown.
+We think this is one of the best barbells at the moment, and due to its versatile nature, competitive price tag, and durable build, we think the Colorado can be the one true Excalibur in your home gym — now let’s dive into a full breakdown.

 Main Takeaways